Commit 7eba3cbc authored by Marcel Stör's avatar Marcel Stör

 #### Parameters

--`id` timer id (0-6)
+- `id` timer id (0-6)

--`interval_ms` timer interval in milliseconds.
+- `interval_ms` timer interval in milliseconds.
 Maximum value is 12884901.
-In SDKs <=1.5.0values>6871948 result in incorrect behaviour.
+In SDKs <= 1.5.0 values >6871948 result in incorrect behaviour.

--`mode` timer mode:
+- `mode` timer mode:

--`tmr.ALARM_SINGLE` a one-shot alarm (and no need to call [`tmr.unregister()`](#tmrunregister))
+- `tmr.ALARM_SINGLE` a one-shot alarm (and no need to call [`tmr.unregister()`](#tmrunregister))

--`tmr.ALARM_SEMI` manually repeating alarm (call [`tmr.start()`](#tmrstart) to restart)
+- `tmr.ALARM_SEMI` manually repeating alarm (call [`tmr.start()`](#tmrstart) to restart)

 Stops the timer (if running) and unregisters the associated callback.